 Follow these guidelines as you build and submit your portfolio:

-- See the detailed instructions for your portfolio type listed in the current AP Art and Design Course and Exam Description and the AP Art and Design Portfolio Requirements.
+- See the detailed instructions for your portfolio type listed in the current AP Art and Design Course and Exam Description.
 If you don’t follow the instructions, your score report will have a message saying that your score is based on an incomplete or otherwise irregular portfolio.

 - Your portfolio may include work you’ve done during this school year or previously, in class or out of class.